joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 $ module load java/8u45 gcc python/3.4.1 spark/2.0.0
 ~~~
 {: .bash}
-to load the modules.
-Next we will start up the python spark shell `pyspark` by running the command
+to load the spark module and dependencies.
+Next we will start up the python spark shell, `pyspark`, by running the command

 ~~~
 $ pyspark